rejnac/nyimbo-za-kristo-swahili-database/README.md

 You can help us correct lyrics errors in (.json), donate, or join a team of dedicated developers involved in this noble project.

-Prepared sir enock and friends (https://rejnac.org).
+Prepared by sir enock and friends (https://rejnac.org).